netboxlabs/console-docs/docs/netbox-integrations/pyats.md

     pip install pyats[full]
     ```

+    !!! tip
-    *Note* If you are using Zsh on a Mac then you need to quote the install string (this had me stuck for a long time until I figured it out!)
+        If you are using Zsh on a Mac then you need to quote the install string.
     ```
     pip install "pyats[full]"
     ```

+    !!!
+Note
-    *Note* if you plan to run the example script `ospf_neighbor_table.py` then you will also need to install the `prettytable` library with `pip install prettytable` or you can simply run the command `pip install -r requirements.txt` to install this along with pyATS, Genie and the `contrib` library.
+        If you plan to run the example script `ospf_neighbor_table.py` then you will also need to install the `prettytable` library with `pip install prettytable` or you can simply run the command `pip install -r requirements.txt` to install this along with pyATS, Genie and the `contrib` library.

     There is also a [PyATS Docker Image](https://developer.cisco.com/codeexchange/github/repo/CiscoTestAutomation/pyats-docker).
 This command will pull down the container if you don't have it locally and drop you into a Bash shell:
     ```